REQUIREMENTS FOR THE A.B. IN GOVERNMENT

-Government majors are required to take ten courses: four introductory courses and six electives.
-The required introductory courses are:
+Government majors are required to take ten courses: four foundational courses and six electives.
+The foundational courses are:

 - U.S. Political Systems (GOVT-020, previously GOVT-008)

 - Elements of Political Theory (GOVT-080, previously GOVT-117)

 The six electives must include a second course in political theory and at least one Department Seminar (generally taken in the junior or senior year).
 Both Department Seminars and political theory electives are searchable by attribute in the Class Schedule Search page; the attributes are "College/GOVT: Dept Seminar" and "College/GOVT: Pol Theory," respectively.

 The Department encourages majors to take a course in statistics.
 GOVT-201 Analysis of Political Data is particularly recommended because it focuses on statistical methods particular to political science.
 GOVT-201 counts as an elective in the major and also counts towards the College core requirement in math/science as a class in mathematics.